the-granular-registry/methodology-generation/process/data-collection.md

   * `Timestamp` – in ISO 8601 format (e.g., `2024-01-01T00:00:00Z`)
   * `Generation (MWh)` – positive values for generation, negative for consumption
   * `Meter_ID` – unique identifier for the meter
-  * `PEC Project_ID` – unique identifier for the project, consistent with the onboarding metadata
+  * `GC Project_ID` – unique identifier for the project, consistent with the onboarding metadata
 * **Time zone:** All timestamps must be provided in **UTC** unless otherwise specified in the onboarding metadata.

 ## 3. **Submission Process**